Rokiis1/roadmap/backend/node.js/framework/express.md

 4. **Install Express.js:** Once you have Node.js and npm installed, you can install Express.js globally on your machine or locally in your project folder.

     ```bash
-    # Globally
-    npm install -g express

     # Locally
     npm install express
     ```

-5. "Creating a Basic Express.js Server".
-This step involves setting up a simple Express.js server that listens on a specific port and responds to GET requests at the root URL.
+5. **Creating a Basic Express.js Server:** This step involves setting up a simple Express.js server that listens on a specific port and responds to GET requests at the root URL.

     ```js